-Dissolved oxygen concentrations varied but followed a slightly downward trend, opposite to the increasing temperatures.
+Dissolved oxygen concentrations varied but followed a slight downward trend.
+However, through the last few years, D.O.
+Conc. have been leveling off.
 Although the concentrations varied throughout the testing history, adequate oxygen for a healthy aquatic ecosystem has always been available.